By Chet Yarbrough

 Klay writes of the misunderstandings that compound America’s mistakes in Iraq.
 There is the story of the Egyptian American recruit that speaks Egyptian Arabic but does not know Iraqi Arabic and must learn the difference on his own because the military believes there is no difference.

-The character Klay creates to oversee the water plant construction and the Iraqi baseball assignment is also responsible for producing Iraqi jobs.
+The character Klay creates who oversees the water plant construction and an Iraqi baseball assignment is also responsible for producing Iraqi jobs.
 This Marine’s civilian subcontractors are often ill-equipped to do what needs to be done.
 One of the opportunities is farming but the civilian subcontractor assigned to help knows nothing about farming.

 Another story is of an Iraqi who starts a women’s clinic to help women in Iraq who need medical assistance.
 However, because her clinic is not creating enough jobs, there is little financial assistance to expand the service.
 Klay implies Iraq is a “Bizarro World” where no one seems to communicate understandably, and most act without accomplishment.

 Klay implies the experience of becoming a Marine saturates the being of some soldiers.
 Their experience in combat and the comradeship of belonging compels re-enlistment and/or redeployment.
 Being a civilian becomes too unstructured.
 In some cases, Klay suggests civilian life is threatening to a soldier with experience of combat.
 Some redeployed soldiers become command officers that live in a world of only “us and them” with all of “them” as expendable sub-human beings.